bbalaramanvct/elevator-simulation/README.md

 ### Using MCP in Cursor

-Visualization can be enhanced with Cursor MCP servers:
+Visualization has been enhanced with Cursor MCP servers:

 | MCP server | How it helps |
 |------------|--------------|